cryptfolionz/api/README.md

 ### GET /api/portfolios/_id_/addresses <span class="coming">coming soon</span>

 List the addresses on a portfolio.
+This will list the public address hashes for each address.

 ```
 GET /api/portfolios/1/addresses